 Portugal’s Golden Visa programme has become hugely popular among non-EU citizens looking to invest in Portuguese property.

-Since the Portuguese government launched the scheme in 2012, it has generated an impressive EUR3.9 million in foreign investment and has become a recognised incentive for property investors worldwide.
+Since the Portuguese government launched the scheme in 2012, it has generated an impressive EUR5.2 billion as of June 2020 in foreign investment and is a strong incentive for property investors worldwide.

 But how exactly does the programme work and what makes it so popular among would-be investors?
-Check out our guide to get the low-down.
+Check out our guide answering the top 10 questions.

 Portugal’s Golden Visa programme is essentially a government scheme which offers citizens of non-European Union countries the opportunity to obtain residency – and potentially, citizenship – in Portugal once they have invested in Portuguese property.
 It is dealt with by the Portuguese Immigration and Borders Service, or the Servico de Estrangeiros e Fronteiras (SEF) and has helped Portugal generate foreign investment and employment in the country.

-An individual must be a citizen of a third-party country to apply for a golden visa, which means Portuguese, EU and EEE nationals are not eligible to apply.
+An individual must be a citizen of a third-party country to apply for a golden visa, which means Portuguese and EU nationals are not eligible to apply.

 Since launching in 2012, the scheme has mainly attracted high-net worth individuals, highly-skilled professionals and retirees.